robotpt/ros-abm-interaction/README.md

 README
 ======

+> WIP

-This specifies the content for the human-robot interaction for the ABM grant.
+The content for the human-robot interaction for the ABM grant.

 Setup
 -----

-### Option 1: Clone the repository
+Clone the repository:

-> Best if you want to modify or view the code - note that you can do the following inside of a virtual environment

     git clone https://github.com/robotpt/abm-grant-interaction